Acquired Brain Injury (ABI)

-Autism.
 Defined by Wing & Gould (1978) as a Triad of Impairment, Autism is a condition arising from the interaction of three impairments; social relationships, social communication and imagination.
 All three must be evident to diagnose someone as autistic.

-Learning Difficulties.
 Some people prefer the term “learning difficulties” to “learning disabilities”.
 In fact, this is the term which is endorsed by People First, an international advocacy organisation.
 However, within the UK learning difficulties is usually used to refer to children with specific learning problems arising from medical, emotional and language problems, which are sometimes treatable.

-Mental Health.
 Mental health might usefully be viewed as a continuum of experience, from mental well-being through to a severe and enduring mental illness.

 These terms cover a wide variety of conditions and exact definitions are often the subject of controversial debate, not least between those responsible for defining and revising mental health legislation and those affected by it.
-However, in general terms they refer to conditions which have neurotic and/or psychotic symptoms which impact on someone’s ability to get on with their daily life.
-These probelms can affect anyone, of any age and background, as well as having an impact on the people around them such as their family, friends and carers.
+However, in general terms, they refer to conditions which have neurotic and/or psychotic symptoms which impact on someone’s ability to get on with their daily life.
+These problems can affect anyone, of any age and background, as well as having an impact on the people around them such as their family, friends and carers.

-Person Centred Plan/Planning (PCP).Person Centred Planning has been developed as a method for people with learning disabilities to plan for what they want now and in the future, with the help of people in their lives who they both like and trust.
+Person Centred Planning has been developed as a method for people with learning disabilities to plan for what they want now and in the future, with the help of people in their lives who they both like and trust.
 Planning is carried out using person centred tools including MAPS, PATH, Personal Futures Planning and Essential Lifestyle Planning.
 All these tools have common elements, such as, the person is at the centre, families and friends are closely involved, reflective of what is important to the person and their capacities, specifies the support the individual needs to make a valued contribution to the community, builds a shared commitment and leads to continual listening and learning about what the person wants to get from their life.

-Pervasive Developmental Disorders (PDDs) is another term for Autistic Spectrum Disorders, and refers to a group of disorders characterised by developmental delays in communication and socialisation skills.
+Pervasive Developmental Disorders is another term for Autistic Spectrum Disorders, and refers to a group of disorders characterised by developmental delays in communication and socialisation skills.
 Parents may note symptoms as early as infancy, although the typical age of onset is before 3 years of age.